bmike2047/task-management-system/README.md

 ### Description
 This is a simple project of a task management system that's composed of 3 separated components (3 tier):
 * tms-backend responsible for the business layer.
 It exposes API via REST using Spring boot and Spring data
-* tms-frontend responsible for the presentation layer using Spring boot and Thymeleaf views
+* tms-frontend responsible for the presentation layer using Spring boot, Thymeleaf views and Bootstrap
 * MongoDB as a database

 You can skip the rest of this document by clicking on this [demo video here](#demo-video) <br/>